Yukon: History

 In the 19th century, the Yukon was a segment of North-Western Territory that was administered by the Hudson's Bay Company, and then of the Northwest Territories administered by the federal Canadian government.
 It only obtained a recognizable local government in 1895 when it became a separate district of the Northwest Territories.
 In 1898, it was made a separate territory with its own commissioner and an appointed Territorial Council.

 Prior to 1979, the territory was administered by the commissioner who was appointed by the federal Minister of Indian Affairs and Northern Development.
 The commissioner had a role in appointing the territory's Executive Council, served as chair, and had a day-to-day role in governing the territory.
 The elected Territorial Council had a purely advisory role.
 In 1979, a significant degree of power was devolved from the commissioner and the federal government to the territorial legislature which, in that year, adopted a party system of responsible government.
 This change was accomplished through a letter from Jake Epp, Minister of Indian Affairs and Northern Development, rather than through formal legislation.

 In preparation for responsible government, political parties were organized and ran candidates to the Yukon Legislative Assembly for the first time in 1978.
-The Progressive Conservatives won these elections and formed the first party government of Yukon in January 1979.
+The Progressive Conservatives won these elections and formed the first party government of the Yukon in January 1979.
 The Yukon New Democratic Party (NDP) formed the government from 1985 to 1992 under Tony Penikett and again from 1996 under Piers McDonald until being defeated in 2000.
 The conservatives returned to power in 1992 under John Ostashek after having renamed themselves the Yukon Party.
 The Liberal government of Pat Duncan was defeated in elections in November 2002, with Dennis Fentie of the Yukon Party forming the government as premier.

-The Yukon Act, passed on April 1, 2003, formalized the powers of the Yukon Government and devolved additional powers to the territorial government (e.g., control over land and natural resources).
-As of 2003, other than criminal prosecutions, the Yukon Government has much of the same powers as provincial governments, and the other two territories are looking to obtaining the same powers.
+In 2003, the old Yukon Act was repealed and replaced by a new Yukon Act, which continued the existing powers of the Yukon Government, and devolved additional powers to the territorial government such as control over land and natural resources.